The worlds most popular architectural designs header

 We wanted to see what styles people in Australia, the USA, Canada, and Europe take to the internet to speak positively and negatively about the most – which style do you think will come out on top in your country?
 Read on to find out!

 Before we do that, however, we wanted to explain how having an architecturally designed home (or a ‘designer’ home) could impact the way you insure your property.
-As home and contents insurance experts, we want to highlight how designer homes often make use of specialist materials or tradespeople to install certain fixtures.
+As home insurance and contents insurance experts, we want to highlight how designer homes often make use of specialist materials or tradespeople to install certain fixtures.
 That means it’s imperative that the amount specified in your policy can adequately cover the cost of a rebuild or repair in the event you need to make a claim.

 With the value of homes ever-changing, impacted by market trends, demand and supply, it’s a good idea to get an estimate of the cost to rebuild your home on a regular basis and update your policy to suit.
 You can then use Compare the Market’s free comparison tool to help you look for a policy that is appropriate for you and your home.